M4KIF/ABOUT-ME/README.md

 Working on learning as much usefull technologies as I can.
 Currently busy working on my Python and JS knowledge.
 I also try to keep C++ alive, as It gives me soo much fun while using it.
 Just it's strict nature and rules makes it work a treat for my scientific mind.

+The thing at my profile pic is a Voxel World Generator with full support of movement written by me in C++ and OpenGL.
+Awaiting further updates, with a quadtree and octree library written by me. ^^